imagery to the humanistic side of those facing some of life’s greatest challenges. Facing Light’s exhibits travel to

 how to get involved

 Please help the Facing Light Foundation bring these moving exhibits to life.
-Your tax deductible donation will go toward the printing, framing and exhibited related expenses to allow these gallery shows to travel to health centers around the country.
+Your tax deductible donation will go toward the printing, framing and exhibition-related expenses to allow these gallery shows to travel to health centers around the country.

 Omi Gallery exhibit - Oakland Art Murmur